wladradchenko/wunjo.wladradchenko.ru/README.md

 - [ ] Check the possibility of using speech synthesis on TTS user models

 New Extensions
-- [ ] Develop extension for face swaps with source in destination.
+- [ ] Develop extension for face swaps from source face to destination face.

 <!-- VIDEO -->
 ## Video